jaryur/sequence-generator/README.md

 # Introduction
- s simple sequence generator based on mysql, but do not guarantee global exact seriality
+ s simple sequence generator based on mysql, but do not guarantee exactly overall seriality

 # Feature